mimoo/disco/specification/disco.md

 Noise_[PATTERN]_[KEYEXCHANGE]_STROBEvX.Y.Z
 ```

-For example, with the current version of [Strobe](https://strobe.sourceforge.io/) being STROBEv1.0.2:
+For example, with the current version of Strobe[@strobe] being STROBEv1.0.2:

 ```
 Noise_XX_25519_STROBEv1.0.2